What is Yoga Therapy?

 I am often asked what is Yoga Therapy?

 I describe Yoga Therapy as a holistic journey of self discovery and a path to overall wellbeing.
-Using the teachings of Yoga and Ayurveda to reconnect our body and mind, rediscovering the spirit within us to bring us back to wholeness and contentment with our true self and current state.
-A Yoga Therapists empowers and supports individuals through their unique journey focusing on the specific goals of the individual and looking at the body, mind, and spirit as one whole entity.
+Using the teachings of Yoga and Ayurveda to reconnect our body and mind, and rediscover the spirit within us to help bring us back to wholeness, balance, and contentment with our true self and current state.
+Yoga Therapists empower and support individuals through their own unique journey, focusing on the specific goals of the individual and looking at the body, mind, and spirit as one whole entity.

-Here is a comparison of what you might see in a Yoga Therapy class and common yoga class.
-This is a generalization and a regular yoga class can vary depending on the teacher and how much of the entirety they teach of the yoga tradition.
+Here is a comparison of what you might see in a Yoga Therapy class and common studio yoga class.
+This is a generalization and a studio yoga class can vary depending on the teacher, their training and experience, and how much of the entirety they teach of the yoga practice.

 Yoga Therapy Class

-- Instructors have minimum RYT-200 hours training in a specific yoga style, and minimum 800 hour accredited Yoga Therapy Diploma
+• Minimum 1000 hours of training having completed a 200 hour yoga teacher training in a specific yoga style, and a minimum 800 hour accredited Yoga Therapy Diploma

-- Clients have a specific health issue in common and other yogic practices are explored to support these
+• Clients have a specific health issue in common and yogic practices are explored to support these

 Common Yoga Class

-- Instructors have minimum RYT-200 hour training in a specific yoga style
+• Instructors have minimum 200 hour yoga teacher training in a specific yoga style

-- Clients are mobile and classes are mostly asana and fitness based, and may not be accessible to all
+• Clients are often mobile and classes are mostly asana (movements) and fitness based, and may not be accessible to everyone

-- Pace of class can vary and be much faster and focus often fitness based
+• Pace of class can vary, be much faster, and focus often is fitness based

 Yoga Therapists also work alongside a multidisciplinary team, such as your doctor, chiropractor, physiotherapist, psychologist, and more to ensure you are receiving complete support and care along your journey.